Arlington-Fairfax Chapter, Inc., IWLA (ARL-FX IWLA) ENVIRONMENTAL SCIENCES SCHOLARSHIP

 The chapters scholarship committee reviews the applications submitted each April and makes its recommendation to the Board of Directors on the basis of the applicant’s academic achievement, financial need, environmental activities and achievements and the individual character of the applicant.

-In August 2020 the Board of Director approved that each of the ARL-FX Chapter - Environmental Sciences Scholarship winners will be given an IWLA chapter student membership for the time period that they are receiving the scholarship.
+In August 2020 the Board of Director approved that each of the ARL-FX Chapter - Environmental Sciences Scholarship winners will be given a student membership to the ARL-FX chapter for the time period that they are receiving the scholarship.

 1. The applicant must intend on pursuing a course of studies at an accredited institution leading either to an Associate degree (2 years) or Bachelors degree (4 years) in the field of Environmental Sciences or a related field of study.